redis/redis-doc/topics/cluster-spec.md

 Cluster current epoch
 ---

 Redis Cluster uses a concept similar to the Raft algorithm "term".
-In Redis Cluster the term is called epoch instead, and it is used in order to give an incremental version to events, so that when multiple nodes provide conflicting information, it is possible for another node to understand which state is the most up to date.
+In Redis Cluster the term is called epoch instead, and it is used in order to give incremental versioning to events.
+When multiple nodes provide conflicting information, it becomes possible for another node to understand which state is the most up to date.

 The `currentEpoch` is a 64 bit unsigned number.